-A file created by a TABULATE statement during a simulation run, which only contains numerical or logical data, may be converted to PREPARE format through an ISE file menu option or the convertDisplayFile program, in order to present results graphically as well as in Tabular form.
+A file created by a TABULATE statement during a simulation run, which only contains numerical or logical data, may be converted to PREPARE format through ESL-Displays, in order to present results graphically as well as in tabular form.

 A TABULATE statement may be used outside the dynamic loop of the simulation in which case both the headings and the values are output each time the statement is executed.

 The maximum number of variables permitted in a TABULATE statement is actually determined by the character length of each of the TABULATE elements, and is approximately 100.